-Kris Kristofferson is famous Hollywood actor well-known for his country tunes and his talent on the silver screen, but if that isn’t enough to impress you, his time in the US Army might.
-Born to Mary Ann and U.S. Army Air corps officer Lars Kristofferson, Kris Kristofferson spent his early years shuffling around like any normal military child.
-He obtained a BA in literature from Pomona college in 1958, and later earned a scholarship to Oxford.
+Kris Kristofferson is a famous Hollywood actor well-known for his country tunes and his talent on the silver screen, but if that isn’t enough to impress you, his time in the US Army might.
+Born to Mary Ann and U.S. Army Air Corps officer Lars Kristofferson, Kris Kristofferson spent his early years shuffling around like any normal military child.
+He obtained a BA in literature from Pomona College in 1958 and later earned a scholarship to Oxford.
 After graduation, his family finally pressured him into joining the Army and marrying his girlfriend from high school.

 “I want you to know I’m an Army brat; I was a captain in the Army and my brother was a jet pilot in the Navy.
 So I support our troops; I identify with them.
 But I sure as hell don’t identify with the bastards who sent them over there.”

 Joining Army in 1960, he became a helicopter pilot after completing Ranger School and eventually worked his way to the rank of Captain.
 During this time Kristofferson continued to work on music and even formed his own band while stationed at U.S. Military base in Germany.
 He was offered a teaching position in Literature at West Point, but he turned it down to focus on music.
 By the time his military service was done, his family disowned him for leaving the Army, and he had gone through a bitter divorce.